Olympique Lyonnais Logo

 Olympique Lyonnais LogoOlympique Lyonnais Logo PNG

-The Olympique Lyonnais logo contains traditional elements that make this football club recognizable.
+The Olympique Lyonnais logo features traditional elements that make the club recognizable.
 The emblem testifies to national pride and love for the native city.
 And specially selected colors create a visual harmony that emphasizes the desire for epic victories.

 Olympique Lyonnais: Brand overview

-The history of Olympique Lyonnais dates back to 1950 when a group of dissidents split from the Lyon Olympique Universitaire club, who did not agree with professionals and amateurs’ neighborhood.
-As a result of disagreements, some of the players left the sports organization and formed a football team, which in 1987 was bought by businessman Jean-Michel Aulas.
+The history of Olympique Lyonnais dates back to 1950, when a group of dissidents split from the Lyon Olympique Universitaire club, which opposed its policy of fielding both professionals and amateurs.
+As a result of disagreements, some players left the sports organization and formed a football team, which businessman Jean-Michel Aulas bought in 1987.
 The new leader invested considerable sums in OL and brought it to Europe.
-This is how the world saw the iconic lion logo taken from the Lyon city coat of arms.
+This is how the world saw the iconic lion logo, taken from Lyon’s city coat of arms.

 Meaning and History